Solactive: Products

-Solactive is managed by Steffen Scheuble (CEO), Timo Pfeiffer (CMO), Alexander Steiner (CIO), and Nicolas Bös (CTO), and organized in two business units: Index management and product development.
+Solactive is managed by Steffen Scheuble (CEO), Timo Pfeiffer (CMO) and Nicolas Bös (CTO), and organized in two business units: Index management and product development.

 Solactive offers two approaches to index development.
 The first approach is to create Solactive branded indices, such as the Solactive Smart City Index or the Solactive eGaming Index.
 The second is their white-label index calculation services, such as the BNP Paribas Global Agribusiness Total Return Index or the J.P.
 Morgan ERP Dividend Yield Long Index.
 This service includes the index calculation and administration.

 Solactive achieved its registration as a Benchmark Administrator with the German Federal Financial Supervisory Authority (BaFin) in 2019, which enables the administration of benchmarks under the Benchmark Regulation in Europe.

 Solactive has the Solactive US Broad Market Index.
 In May 2018, Solactive introduced its proprietary Global Benchmark Series (GBS).
 The index family includes around 2,000 equity indices; selection based on the Solactive Country Classification Framework.

 Solactive has launched the Solactive Green Bond Index and the Solactive ISS ESG Beyond Plastic Waste Index, iNAV or IOPV, and the production of a PCF (Portfolio Composition File).